OSUDSL/pydre/readme.md

 # pydre/project.py

 This is where the processing actually takes place.
 The only functions that should be called outside of the project.py class are `__init(projectfilename)__`, `run(datafiles)`, and `save(outfilename)`.
-The basic idea is that init will load the json projectfile, run will convert all of the datafiles into DriveData objects and do all of the processing specified in the json file, and save will write all of the results to a csv file.
+The basic idea is that "init" will load the json projectfile, "run" will convert all of the datafiles into DriveData objects and do all of the processing specified in the json file, and "save" will write all of the results to a csv file.
 For further details, investigate the project.py script.

 # pydre/rois.py